Metrolink (California): LA General Medical Center and Pico Rivera infill stations

 Los Angeles Metro has plans to add the current LA General Medical Center station on the El Monte Busway as an infill station to the San Bernardino Line.
 This would involve building a second track and center platform.
 The cost of this project is estimated between $51 million and $110 million.
 Currently, westbound Metrolink passengers must exit at the Cal State LA station and take any of the westbound buses one stop to the Medical Center.

 LA Metro also has plans for an infill station serving Pico Rivera, located on the 91/Perris Valley and Orange County lines between and stations.

+Pomona-North to Rancho Cucamonga Metrolink Shuttle Service

+SBCTA is planning to increase frequency from Pomona North to the Rancho Cucamonga Metrolink station to 15 minute frequency using ZEMU. it is expected to cost 150 million.

 Governance

 The SCRRA is a joint powers authority governed by five county-level agencies that fund the Metrolink service: Los Angeles Metro, the Orange County Transportation Authority, the Riverside County Transportation Commission, the San Bernardino County Transportation Authority, and the Ventura County Transportation Commission.

 Each agency appoints members to the Metrolink board of directors.
 Los Angeles gets four seats on the board, Orange, Riverside and San Bernardino counties each get two seats, and Ventura County gets one seat.
 There are also three non-voting, ex-officio members from the Southern California Association of Governments, the San Diego Association of Governments, and the state of California.

 Metrolink is headquartered at the Wilshire Grand Center alongside the Southern California Association of Governments.
 Metrolink had previously operated out of the Metro Headquarters Building from 2011 until 2018, when Metro needed more space in their building.
 Before 2011, Metrolink's headquarters were in the MCI Center, where they occupied around 40000 sqft of space.

 Law enforcement is handled by the Los Angeles County Sheriff Department's Transit Services Bureau in all lines, except the San Bernardino Line and Arrow line within San Bernardino county.
 Within San Bernardino County San Bernardino County Sheriff Department handles Law enforcement.